-To request a Safer Zone Training for your group OR to be trained as a Safer Zone facilitator, please email email@example.com for more information.
+To request a Safer Zone Training for your group, please fill out the form found here.
+To be trained as a Safer Zone facilitator, please email firstname.lastname@example.org for more information.

 What is Safe Zone?

 The Safe Zone Project, through education, advocacy, visibility, and skill development, supports faculty and staff to become allies for glbtqtqi (Q) students and colleagues.
 The Project is designed to radically reduce prejudice and discrimination on the basis of sexual orientation, gender identity, and gender expression at the University of Washington campus and create a safe and affirming campus.

 The Safe Zone symbol provides a message to Q students and colleagues that the person displaying the symbol is a person who has completed the Safe Zone training, has decided to be an active and visible ally, can be trusted to maintain confidentiality, and will respond to the individual with understanding, support, and empathy.
 If a Q student seeks help, advice, or just someone with whom s/he/ze can talk, s/he/ze can expect to be met with openness and respect.

 Often non-glbtqtqi (straight) people are called on to be advocates for Q people on campus.
 Some will have few skills or resources available to them to guide their own development and/or help others become advocates for our Q communities.
 Yet, non-Q staff, students, and faculty can significantly impact the campus culture by becoming allies around the issues of sexual and gender orientation/expression.